 - AVOD: video-on-demand supported by advertising e.g. All 4, YouTube, Hulu;

 - SVOD: subscription video-on-demand.
 The user pays a monthly subscription to watch content.
-Applies to both stand-alone services (e.g. Netflix, Amazon Instant Video and Hulu which is also supported by AVOD) and those provided by operators (e.g. BT Sport, Sky Go etc.) as part of a pay-TV package;
+Applies to both stand-alone services (e.g. Netflix, Amazon Prime and Hulu which is also supported by AVOD) and those provided by operators (e.g. BT Sport, Sky Go etc.) as part of a pay-TV package;

 - TVOD: transactional video-on-demand.
-To watch the video, the user has to pay a one-off rental fee (make a transaction) e.g. iTunes, Sky Box Office, Wuaki.
+To watch the video, the user has to pay a one-off rental fee (make a transaction) e.g. iTunes, Sky Box Office.
 Similar to pay-per-view but not necessarily the same since PPV can also mean paying to watch, for example, a live sports event;

-- PVOD: some VOD services offer “premium content” e.g. movies that are on in both cinemas and have been made available for simultaneous on-demand home viewing (e.g. Curzon Home Cinema);
+- PVOD: some VOD services offer premium content like movies that are on in both cinemas and have been made available for simultaneous on-demand home viewing (e.g. Curzon Home Cinema);

 - MTVOD: a relatively new term, MTVOD stands for Mass Transit Video-on-Demand i.e. the TV shows and movies that you can watch when, for example, you’re on a plane.
-Viewing charges are normally covered in the cost of your ticket;
+Viewing charges are either covered in the cost of your ticket or via TVOD;

 - EST: electronic sell-through.
 Increasingly, when you buy a DVD or Blu-ray you also get a voucher code to be able to download an electronic copy of the show / movie to your preferred device.
 Sky offers a similar service in reverse (download the content first and the physical media comes in the post).

 Am I missing any pay models?
-Tweet me @consultVodkr.
+Tweet me @vodprofessional.